 The for-profit competency model creates a learning infrastructure in which students are developed as individuals.
 This model is a refreshing contrast to the square-peg mindset of traditional non-profit learning institutions.
 This contrast — coupled with the growing wave of criticism toward accreditation in regular schools — is gradually positioning for-profit colleges as a preferable alternative to non-profit colleges.

-Regardless of where you might stand on the issue of taxation, it’s worth noting that for-profit schools are not reliant on funding from taxpayers than not-for-profit colleges.
+Regardless of where you stand on the issue of taxation, it is worth noting that for-profit schools are not less reliant on funding from taxpayers than not-for-profit colleges.
 In a study conducted by Georgetown University researcher Robert J. Shapiro and economist Nam D. Pham, it was found that for-profit colleges take less than a third as much government funds as schools in the public and non-profit sectors.
 Some for-profit trade schools, like Vista College, take no direct government funding.

 In comparison to non-profit colleges, for-profit trade schools turn out a greater number of graduating students on a year-by-year basis.
 According to data compiled by the U.S. Education Department, students who have a lack of high school diploma, for example, are only 17 percent as likely to earn an associate or bachelor’s degree as students who have their high school diplomas.
 At for-profit colleges, students without a high school diploma are 24 percent as likely to earn two or four-year degrees.

 In any case, such people could account for a growing segment of students at for-profit trade schools in the years ahead.
-As career colleges develop improved methods for helping attendees who don’t fit the conventional student profile, there should be a rising number of first-time graduates who didn’t enter college right after completing high school.
+As career colleges develop improved methods for helping attendees who do not fit the conventional student profile, there should be a rising number of first-time graduates who did not enter college right after completing high school.